peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Notes></a>
 ## Notes

-<small><sup id=Note1>(1)</sup> This definition includes RNGs that&mdash;
+<small><sup id=Note1>(1)</sup> An RNG meeting this definition can&mdash;
 - seek to generate random numbers that are at least cost-prohibitive (but not necessarily _impossible_) to predict,
 - merely seek to generate number sequences likely to pass statistical tests of randomness,
-- are initialized automatically before use,
+- be initialized automatically before use,
-- are initialized with an application-specified "seed",
+- be initialized with an application-specified "seed",
 - use a deterministic algorithm for random number generation,
 - rely, at least primarily, on one or more nondeterministic sources for random number generation (including by extracting uniformly distributed bits from two or more such sources), or